Managed lane: Strategies for implementation

 Although managed lanes have traditionally been added as new capacity, the concept does not explicitly require capacity expansion.
 Instead, the focus of managed lanes is to preserve a reliable trip that is viewed as a preferable alternative over congestion that exists in the general purpose lanes.
 Therefore, the correct objective for managed lanes is not necessarily congestion relief, but rather, improved management of congestion that provides relief to users and non-users.

 The rationale of implementation does not suggest that incorporation of managed lanes should be a stand-alone strategy.
 Indeed, the best applications are ones in which managed lanes are an integral component of a comprehensive congestion management program incorporating an array of other treatments and strategies.
 These treatments may include ramp metering, incident management, traffic demand management (TDM) such as vehicle for hire promotion, and associated programs that are both complementary and synergistic to overall regional mobility goals.
-For example, restricted lanes for buses and carpools only make sense and draw sufficient patronage when parallel programs including transit services, park-and-ride lots and trip matching are implemented.
+For example, restricted lanes for buses and carpools only make sense and draw sufficient patronage when parallel programs including transit services, park-and-ride / park-and-pool lots and trip matching are implemented.
 Ramp and connector metering offers the opportunity to provide bypass lanes for transit and other transportation modes to attract demand.

 The rationale for application is predicated on an understanding of the specific operational problem evidenced and forecasted to exist.
 The design should not define the operational need, but rather respond to the intended operation and attempt to fit within the specific corridor constraints that are often present.
 For example, highly directional congestion (i.e., inbound in the morning and outbound in the evening) may be addressed by a variety of different treatments such as concurrent, reversible or contraflow operations, and each will require a different design that may or may not fit within the corridor.
 The presence of congestion in both directions during the same daily commute may suggest only a bi-directional, concurrent flow operation (e.g., one dedicated lane operating in each direction) is appropriate.
 Similarly, the specific operational attributes of how many hours the managed lane is active, where access is applied and who can use it are determined in successive levels of evaluating the observed and forecast operational problems.